 White sand and blue shallow waters are perfect for families with small children.
 For those who love the waves but not the sand, enjoy the surrounding pine forest, complete with campgrounds and a fresh stream at Sokcho, Korea.

 Specialty: Hiker or not, you’ll love taking photos of Seorak Mountain.
 Check out Cheoksan Hot Springs and Yeongrangho lake nearby or walk along the boardwalk for many restaurants serving fresh sashimi.

 Surrounded by Gyeongpo Lake and the ocean, Gyeongpo Beach provides tourists with fresh water and salt water playgrounds.
 Fishermen can enjoy ocean fishing while flower fanatics can view the surrounding pine forest and wild roses.

-Specialty: Originally, the Annual Summer Beach Festival and other various cultural events take place here late July every year but due to COVID-19, these events have been postponed indefinitely.
+Specialty: Originally, the Annual Summer Beach Festival and other various cultural events take place here in late July every year but due to COVID-19, these events have been postponed indefinitely.
 Also, traditional Korean sculptures and a birdlife observatory are situated at the lake side of the beach.

 At Jeongdongjin beach, you’ll find three major swimming spots around the beach: in front of Jeongdongjin Railway Station, at Moraeshigae Park, and at the Jeongdongjin Seawalls.
 The most popular spot is near the rail station because it is easily accessible and spacious.
 However, swimmers at Moraeshigae Park can enjoy swimming both day and night.